tirimid/nimped/README.md

 $ nimped -h
 ```

+You can use a non-default conf directory with the `-o` CLI option.

 ## Contributing

 You can contribute to the project by creating a pull request.
 Fixes and features